 Sunbeams are harmful to our skin, as we know from our early childhood, as we have always been encouraged to rub sunscreen so we can handle a nasty and painful sunburn.
 But a sunburn, which usually disappears without any residue, such as scars, is not the greatest risk you expose to direct and strong sunlight.
 NaturLex will tell you more about potential risks of sunbathing or just taking a long walk in the sun.

-What UV-A rays cause
+What UV-A rays do

-What UV-B rays cause
+What UV-B rays do

-What effect infrared rays
+What infrared rays do

-The Celtic typeThe features of the Celtic type are characterized by a very light skin color, by slightly reddish or light blond hair and by freckles.
-These freckles occur in place of a tan.
-The self-protection time of people with this skin type is less than 10 minutes, so these people should ALWAYS apply sunscreen.
+The characteristics of the Celtic type are characterized by a very light skin color, slightly reddish or light blond hair and freckles.
+These freckles appear in place of a tan.
+The self-protection time of people with this skin type is less than 10 minutes, so these people should ALWAYS wear sunscreen.

-The Nordic Type
+The Nordic guy

-The Mediterranean type
+The Mediterranean guy

 The dark skin type

-But keep in mind that every skin is different, so everyone has to find out for themselves which protection factor they need.
-Excessively high levels of protection can cause the skin not to develop its own defenses and thus not get used to the sun.
-However, particularly bright types or risk groups do not pass on a LSF 50.Your NaturLex Team
+But keep in mind that every skin is different, so everyone has to find out for themselves what protection factor they need.
+Too much protection can mean that the skin does not develop its own defenses and thus does not get used to the sun.
+However, particularly light types or risk groups cannot avoid an SPF 50.